Skip to main content

 • Blood Bank: Provides blood components e.g. red cells, platelets and plasma for patients requiring planned surgery or life-threatening emergencies/accidents.
 It also supports patients with anaemia that require transfusion secondary to the side effects of treatment for an underlying disease e.g. acute leukaemia.
 Blood products, e.g. factor VIII are supplied to help treat haemophilia.

-• Flow Cytometry: Essential as part of the diagnosis for new cases of haematological diseases such as acute leukaemia.
-It is also used for the monitoring of lymphocyte subset numbers in patients with HIV/AIDS and other immune disorders.
+• Flow Cytometry: Used for the monitoring of lymphocyte subset numbers in patients with HIV/AIDS and other immune disorders.

-• Capillary blood collection service: This is provided for outpatient clinics, inpatients and for GP patients.
-Though the achievable sample volume is limited, this technique is usually more acceptable in a paediatric setting.
+• Ward Capillary blood collection service: Though the achievable sample volume is limited, this technique is usually more acceptable in a paediatric setting.

 You might also be interested in...